-Ash Class is our Reception class and we are following the Early Years Foundation Stage (EYFS) reforms early adopter scheme for the academic year 2020/21.
+Ash Class is our Reception class and we follow the Early Years Foundation Stage (EYFS) Curriculum 2021.
 Play is central to our learning.
 It allows us to develop new knowledge, understanding and skills, whilst providing rich opportunities to consolidate and practise what we know and can do.

 Ash, Cherry and Elder classes are taught by members of the EYFS and KS1 Team.

 If you have a query about your child, you are welcome to speak to any member of the team who can direct you to the most appropriate person if needed.

 I am sure that I don't need to tell you that you all deserve to feel very proud of your children this week.
 It is not always easy saying goodbye at the door during these early days but the way the children have begun to learn the new routines of a new term in a new school has been really impressive.
 There are always a few wobbles along the way but I am pleased to say that all children have been happy and busy throughout their day at school, overcoming any worries or upset quickly to play with their friends, learn songs, speak with adults and develop their physical skills.